AutoxingTech/axbot_rest_book/docs/reference/landmarks.md

 1. Deploy landmarks
    - Stick on positions that will never change, like the corners of walls, legs of selves, etc.
    - Adjacent landmarks should be at least 1 meters apart.
 The suggested density is 5 to 10 meters.
-2. Start mapping process as normal
+2. Start mapping process as usual
    - Collected landmarks can be previewed in [`/landmarks`](../reference/websocket.md#landmarks) websocket channel.
 3. Finish mapping
    - The final result of landmarks can be accessed from [mapping result as `landmark_url`](../reference/mappings.md#mapping-detail).